kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 FUNCTION : OnSquadIconClicked()
 DESCRIPTION : BelowScreen is set to a screen of type UIPersonnel_SquadBarracks.
 SOLUTION : UIPersonnel_SquadBarracks_ForControllers.EditSquadIcon sets BelowScreen to itself.
-STATUS : SOLVED IN NEW CLASS UIPersonnel_SquadBarracks_ForControllers.
+STATUS : SOLVED IN NEW CLASS "UIPersonnel_SquadBarracks_ForControllers".

 // ======================= 2 =========================
 FILE : UIScreenListener_LivingQuarters